GoogleCloudPlatform/dotnet-docs-samples/speech/api/README.md

-# Google Cloud Speech REST API Samples
+# Google Cloud Speech API Samples

-These samples show how to use the [Google Cloud Speech API](http://cloud.google.com/speech) to transcribe audio files, using the REST-based [Google API Client Library for .NET](https://developers.google.com/api-client-library/dotnet/).
+These samples show how to use the [Google Cloud Speech API](http://cloud.google.com/speech) to transcribe audio files, using the [Google API Client Library for .NET](https://developers.google.com/api-client-library/dotnet/).

 ## Build and Run